linode/docs/docs/troubleshooting/troubleshooting-basic-connection-issues/index.md

 -   `/var/log/dmesg`

 You can use the [`less` command](/docs/quick-answers/linux/how-to-use-less/) to review the contents of these files (e.g. `less /var/log/syslog`).
-Try pasting your messages into a search engine or searching for your messages in the [Linode Community Site](https://www.linode.com/community/questions/) to see if anyone else has run into similar issues.
+Try pasting your log messages into a search engine or searching in the [Linode Community Site](https://www.linode.com/community/questions/) to see if anyone else has run into similar issues.
 If you don't find any results, you can try asking about your issues in a new post on the Linode Community Site.
 If it becomes difficult to find a solution, you may need to [rebuild your Linode](/docs/troubleshooting/rescue-and-rebuild/#rebuilding).

 ### Quick Tip for Ubuntu and Debian Systems